-Statistical, based upon the reasoning that there will be a relationship between a group of students' mean score on a measure of prior attainment and their score on the qualifications being compared.
+Methodology Statistical, based upon the reasoning that there will be a relationship between a group of students' mean score on a measure of prior attainment and thei score on the qualifications being compared.
 The measure of prior attainment is the link between the scores of the students on the two (or more) qualifications being compared.
-The following results (scores) of students are combined: Cohort 1 students' scores from qualification A Cohort 2 students' scores from qualification B Cohort 1 and 2 students' scores from prior attainment measure.
+Method The following results (scores) of students are combined: Cohort 1 students' scores from qualification A Cohort 2 students' scores from qualification B Cohort 1 and 2 students' scores from prior attainment measure.
 Analysis generally takes the form of scatter plots and regression analyses in order to interpret the relationship between qualifications A and B, but sometimes more advanced statistical techniques are applied.
-Comparing the GCSE awards from two or more different awarding bodies, based upon prior attainment at Key Stage 2 national tests (taken when the students were 11 years old).
-Comparable grading standards exist if it can be demonstrated that students with an equal level of prior attainment achieve equivalent results.
-Elliott et al. (2002); Al-Bayatti (2005); Baird and Eason (2004); Bell (undated).
+Example of context Comparing the GCSE awards from two or more different awarding bodies, based upon prior attainment at Key Stage 2 national tests (taken when the students were 11 years old).
+Example of a definition which could be used with this method Comparable grading standards exist if it can be demonstrated that students with an equal level of prior attainment achieve equivalent results.
+References Elliott et al. (2002); Al-Bayatti (2005); Baird and Eason (2004); Bell (undated).